 I became best friends with the bathroom floor for the next hour or so.
 My whole body became coated in a clammy dew as waves of chills and vibrating shakes seemed to amp up the pressure in my lower abdomen.
 My insides twisted and turned in a sensation that took away any sense of control I thought I may have had.
 No playbook for this life experience.

 In a moment of sheer humble and human-ness, as I sat on the toilet, I had to lean into the pain, body and soul.
 I began to pray and ask for assistance.
 I asked that the baby know it was loved and protected and that it has a safe journey home.
 In that moment, the baby passed.
 The pain immediately washed away.

-I knew nothing about miscarriage.
+I knew nothing about pregnancy loss.
 I felt alone, scared and taken back by the power of my body.
 The physical pain leaves quickly, but aftershocks of emotional pain linger.

 There's no playbook for that either.

-Everyone experiences this differently, but here are some lessons I've learned that may help you on the road to renewal from miscarriage:
+Everyone experiences this differently, but here are some lessons I've learned that may help you on the road to renewal from pregnancy loss:

 Free your feelings and forgiveness.

 Now is not the time to harbor anything inside of us other than love and light.
 What does this mean?
 Surrender to forgiveness and be willing and open to confront what you are uncomfortable with.
 Forgive yourself.
 Forgive others.
 Forgive God/The Universe/your higher power of choice.
 Gently cradle your soul with as much love and tenderness you would with a baby.
 It is never too late to make peace with your feelings.
 Continually do so.